 While I'm on the topic, here are a couple more examples of color shifts/changes within printings of color illustrations in the Oz books.

-One of the best known changes is in The Emerald City of Oz.
+The Emerald City of Oz.
 The earliest printings used an additional color of ink, green metallic, on the color plates to help create an Ozzy feeling.
 Later printings dropped the extra ink, leaving white areas within the plates.
 Fortunately, in most cases the green ink was used as a minor embellishment, and the images hold together quite well.
 In some cases. you actually see more detail without the green ink.

 In the case of the illustration to the right, dropping the green ink meant losing the border of the image.
 This isn't a vital part of the illustration itself, but there is a lot of humor in the missing words.
 To the best of my knowledge, illustrator John R. Neill devised the nonsense words himself, without the assistance of L. Frank Baum.
 It reads: